2022 Cure Bowl: Troy

 The Troy Trojans, representing the Sun Belt Conference kicked off their 2022 campaign with a road game at Ole Miss, which they lost by 18 points.
 They rebounded with a three-touchdown win over FCS Alabama A&M in their home opener before falling to Appalachian State on a last-second Hail Mary in a game visited by College GameDay.
 Troy hosted new conference members Marshall the following week, whom they beat at home by nine points, before another non-conference game on the road the following week with a seven-point win at Western Kentucky.
 The Trojans kept it up with back-to-back home wins, as they defeated Southern Miss by seventeen and Texas State by three.
 Their last game in October was a Thursday night contest at rivals South Alabama, a four-point win for Troy.
 Following a bye week, the Trojans traveled to Louisiana, whom they defeated by a touchdown after overcoming a 17-point deficit, before returning home to host Army in their final non-conference game, which they won by one point.
-They closed out their regular season with a pair of convincing wins, at home against Louisiana–Monroe and on the road against Arkansas State.
+They closed out their regular season with a pair of wins, at home against Louisiana–Monroe and on the road against Arkansas State.
 They finished the regular season atop the Sun Belt West Division, and as conference regular season champions, earning them the right to host the conference championship game against Coastal Carolina.
 The Trojans defeated Coastal by nineteen points, earning them a conference championship.
 They accepted their bid to the Cure Bowl on December 4, 2022.
 Troy entered the game with an 11–2 record, and a mark of 7–1 in Sun Belt play; they were ranked No. 23 by the AP Poll and No. 24 by both the Coaches' and College Football Playoff rankings prior to the contest.